sunilkrbajpai/Hospital-API/README.md

 4. Type ` node index.js` || `npm start`
 5. Open browser and goto `localhost:8000`

-# What are the Different API's in this project?
+# Different API's in this project:
 1) **/doctors/register** → Registers a new Doctor to the hospital Database.
 Takes in mandatory field:--> **email**, **name** and **password**
 2) **/doctors/login** → Doctor Login. if Authenticated, Returns the JSON Web token, takes in mandatory **email** and **password**